harshitamandalika/harshitamandalika/README.md

 👋 Hi there!
 I'm Harshita Mandalika, a passionate individual with a keen interest in Machine Learning, Deep Learning, and Data Analytics.
 I believe in the power of data to drive informed decision-making and create intelligent solutions.

+⭐ Recently, my research paper on the Prediction of Dengue Fever using Machine Learning got accepted to the Inderscience Journal- 'International Journal of Artificial Intelligence and Soft Computing' and is currently in the press for publication.

 ## Skills

 - 💻 **Programming Languages:** Python, SQL, HTML, CSS